 In the summer of 2018, LeBron James signed with the Los Angeles Lakers in a move that many thought ushered in the twilight of his career with the idea that he’d transition to movies and other Hollywood ventures sooner than later.
-From a skill and winning-basketball perspective, this was a gross misinterpretation considering James and the Lakers are actually destroying other teams this season and he’s playing some of the best basketball of his career.
-But the speculation around movies becoming his primary focus rather than basketball was in large part predicated on the upcoming production of Space Jam 2.
+The speculation around movies becoming his primary focus rather than basketball was in large part predicated on the upcoming production of Space Jam 2.

 Back in 1996, the world’s most recognizable athlete, Michael Jordan starred in a movie that really should never have worked.
 Space Jam was a live-action/ cartoon mash-up about a group of Looney Tunes characters and Jordan himself playing basketball to decide the fate of the universe.
 If it sounds stupid, well it was, but that didn’t stop it from rocking $230 million dollars at the box office and becoming somewhat synonymous with athlete/ movie crossover projects.

 Now more than twenty years later, LeBron James will take up the intergalactic hoops mantle against the Monstars with a new crew of guys running rock with him in Space Jam 2.